 Osteoarthritis of the knee

-Osteoarthritis of the knee, understanding the symptoms and finding the right treatment
+Knee osteoarthritis: understanding the problems and finding the right treatment

-Osteoarthritis of the knee is one of the most common joint diseases and affects people of all ages, although the risk increases with age.
-The disease involves the gradual breakdown of joint cartilage, which causes the joint surfaces to have less sliding ability and increases the load on the joint.
-This often leads to pain, stiffness and reduced mobility, which can affect everyday activities such as climbing stairs, getting up from a chair or taking longer walks.
+Knee osteoarthritis is one of the most common joint diseases and affects people of all ages, although the risk increases with age.
+The disease means that the articular cartilage gradually breaks down, which causes the joint surfaces to have poorer gliding ability and increases the load on the joint.
+This often leads to pain, stiffness and reduced mobility, which can affect daily activities such as climbing stairs, getting up from a chair or taking longer walks.

 Common symptoms

-The pain of osteoarthritis in the knee often comes on gradually.
-At first, it can be felt during longer walks or after physical activity, but over time, the pain can also occur at rest.
+The pain of knee osteoarthritis often comes on gradually.
+Initially, it may be felt during longer walks or after physical activity, but over time, the pain may also occur at rest.
 Stiffness, especially in the morning or after sitting still for a long time, is common.
-Many people experience swelling and a feeling that the knee does not feel stable.
-Sometimes a cracking sound is heard when the joint moves.
+Many experience swelling and a feeling that the knee does not feel stable.
+Sometimes a creaking sound is heard when the joint moves.

 Osteoarthritis develops slowly and can have several causes.
-Age is a strong risk factor, but previous knee injuries, repeated overload and heredity can also contribute.
-Being overweight increases the load on the knee joints and is a common contributing factor.
-Certain professions and sports where the knees are exposed to heavy loads or a lot of twisting movements can also increase the risk.
+Age is a strong risk factor, but previous knee injuries, repeated overuse and heredity can also contribute.
+Overweight increases the load on the knee joints and is a common contributing factor.
+Certain occupations and sports where the knees are subjected to heavy loads or many twisting movements can also increase the risk.

 Treatment and self-care

-Although osteoarthritis cannot be cured, there are many ways to relieve symptoms and slow down the progression.
+Although osteoarthritis cannot be cured, there are many ways to alleviate symptoms and slow its progression.
 Regular physical activity is one of the most effective measures.
-Strengthening the muscles around the knee reduces the strain on the joint.
-Exercising in water is gentle and can be a good alternative for more pronounced problems.
+Strengthening the muscles around the knee reduces the load on the joint.
+Aquatic exercise is gentle and can be a good option for more pronounced problems.

-Pain relief with heat, cold, or over-the-counter medications can make everyday life easier.
-Assistive devices such as knee braces provide stability and reduce pain when straining.
-An ergonomic knee brace can be used both during exercise and everyday activities to provide extra support.
+Pain relief with heat, cold or over-the-counter medications can make everyday life easier.
+Aids such as knee braces provide stability and reduce pain during activity.
+An ergonomic knee brace can be used for both exercise and daily activities to provide extra support.

 Posture and relief

-For many people with knee osteoarthritis, it is also important to think about posture.
-Poor posture can increase the strain on the knees, especially when walking and working in a standing position.
-A posture support or a posture vest can contribute to a more upright and stable posture, which in turn can reduce pressure on the knee joints and improve walking patterns.
+For many with knee osteoarthritis, it is also important to consider posture.
+Incorrect body posture can increase the load on the knees, especially when walking and working in a standing position.
+A posture support or posture vest can contribute to a more upright and stable posture, which in turn can reduce pressure on the knee joints and improve walking patterns.

 Ergonomic adjustments

 Small changes in everyday life can make a big difference.
-Choosing shoes with good shock absorption and a firm heel grip reduces the strain on the knee joints.
-Feel free to use walking aids for longer walks if the pain is noticeable.
-For work that involves a lot of standing, a soft work mat can provide relief.
+Choosing shoes with good shock absorption and a firm heel grip reduces the load on the knee joints.
+If the pain is significant, use walking aids for longer walks.
+For work that involves a lot of standing, a soft anti-fatigue mat can provide relief.

 Regular exercise strengthens the knee joint and improves mobility.
 The following exercises can be performed at home:

-- Seated leg stretch – Sit on a chair, extend one leg and hold for three seconds.
+- Sitting leg extension – Sit on a chair, extend one leg and hold for three seconds.
 Repeat ten times per leg.

-- Standing Heel Lifts – Stand firmly and slowly lift your heels.
+- Standing heel raises – Stand firmly and slowly lift your heels.
 Lower back down and repeat 15 times.

-- Lying Side Raise – Lie on your side and slowly lift your top leg.
+- Side leg raises lying down – Lie on your side and slowly lift your top leg.
 Lower back down and repeat ten times per side.

 Return to activity and prevention

-Continuity is key with osteoarthritis.
-Avoid sitting still – move regularly and vary activities to protect the knee joint.
-Knee supports provide extra support when under strain and are particularly useful when walking or playing sports.
+Continuity is key for osteoarthritis.
+Avoid prolonged sitting – move regularly and vary activities to protect your knee joint.
+Knee braces provide extra support during activity and are particularly useful for walking or sports.
 Wearing ergonomically designed shoes with good cushioning protects the joints.
 Regular follow-ups with a physiotherapist ensure that the training is effective.
-Weight loss if overweight provides direct relief from the strain.
-Small changes in everyday life, such as using the stairs instead of the elevator alternately, strengthen muscles and joints in the long term.
+Weight loss for overweight individuals provides immediate load relief.
+Small changes in daily life, such as taking the stairs instead of the elevator alternately, strengthen muscles and joints long-term.

 When is surgery needed?

 Despite careful conservative treatment, pain often persists.
-In cases of severe osteoarthritis that impairs quality of life, an orthopedist may often recommend knee replacement or other surgical procedures.
+In cases of severe osteoarthritis that impairs quality of life, an orthopedist may recommend knee replacement or other surgical procedures.
 Surgery can provide good results for pain relief and function, but rehabilitation is long and requires patience.
-Decisions about surgery are based on individual assessment and desired effect.
-Begin your assessment by contacting 1177 for advice and what the next steps are.
+The decision to undergo surgery is based on an individual assessment and desired outcome.
+Start your assessment by contacting 1177 for advice and what the next step is.

 Our recommended products for knee osteoarthritis

 A knee brace can provide stability and reduce pain during activity.
 For extra comfort, shock-absorbing insoles or ergonomic shoes can help reduce strain.
-A posture brace can be a complement to improve posture and reduce strain on the knee joints.
+A posture support can be a complement to improve body posture and reduce uneven strain on the knee joints.

 Knee braces, shock-absorbing shoes, walking aids, and posture supports are common options.

-Age, previous injuries, obesity and heredity are common causes.
+Age, previous injuries, overweight, and heredity are common causes.

 Can exercise help with knee osteoarthritis?

-Yes, proper exercise strengthens muscles and reduces strain on the joints.
+Yes, the right exercise strengthens muscles and reduces the load on the joint.

-Knee supports provide stability and can reduce pain during activity.
+Knee braces provide stability and can reduce pain during activity.

 Can osteoarthritis go away on its own?

-No, but the symptoms can be alleviated and the progression slowed with the right treatment.
+No, but the symptoms can be relieved and progression slowed with proper treatment.

-Strength training, balance exercises and water aerobics are gentle and effective.
+Strength training, balance exercises, and water gymnastics are gentle and effective.

 Is posture support good for knee osteoarthritis?

-Yes, it can reduce oblique strain and improve gait patterns.
+Yes, it can reduce uneven load and improve gait.

-If the pain is severe, persistent or affects your ability to move.
+If the pain is severe, persistent, or affects your mobility.